Aaron Wilson (bowls)

 Aaron Wilson (born 24 November 1991) is an Australian international lawn bowler.
+He reached a career high ranking of world number 6 in June 2024.

 Bowls career

 Wilson won the 2016 World Junior Championships and won the gold medal with bowls partner Brett Wilkie in the pairs at the 2016 World Outdoor Bowls Championship and won a silver medal in the fours.
 He won the Australian Open singles title in 2013.

 Wilson was selected as part of the Australian team for the 2018 Commonwealth Games on the Gold Coast in Queensland, where he won a gold medal in the singles.
 He is currently high performance coach of the Cabramatta Bowling Club in Sydney.

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.
 The following year in 2021, he won his second Australian Open singles crown.

 In 2022, he competed in the men's singles and the men's pairs at the 2022 Commonwealth Games and won the gold medal in the men's singles.
+In 2022, he also won his third Australian Open.